 Howard Gellis graduated cum laude from the Wharton School of the University of Pennsylvania and received his MBA from the Harvard Business School.
 As an undergraduate, he served the Pennsylvania Zeta Chapter as both treasurer and recruitment chairman.

 Brother Gellis’ career has spanned over 30 years of leveraged finance management experience as a skilled evaluator of business strategy, financial structure and senior management capabilities.
-He is principal of HG Financial Consulting, LLC.
-He is also retired senior managing director and head of The Blackstone Group’s Corporate Debt Investment Group, which he co-founded in 1999.
+He has been certified as an Expert Witness by the United States Tax Court.
+Howard is a retired senior managing director and head of The Blackstone Group’s Corporate Debt Investment Group, which he co-founded in 1999.
 He was also a member of Blackstone Debt Advisors’ Investment Committee and a member of the firm’s Executive Committee.

 Prior to joining Blackstone, he was a managing director and head of Nomura Holding America Inc.’s Leveraged Capital Group, which he founded in 1994.
 Previously, Mr. Gellis headed mezzanine and institutional marketing activities for Alliance Capital Management, L.P.’s corporate finance group (and its predecessor, Equitable Capital Management Corporation).
 Prior to that, he was VP and GM of GE Capital’s Western Corporate Finance.

 Howard is a generous donor to the Phi Delta Theta Foundation and was invited as a Kleberg Fellow to the annual Kleberg Emerging Leaders Institute.
-He and Joan have two sons, Jordan, a CPA, and Benjamin, who is a Special Assistant United States Attorney.
+He and Joan have two sons, Jordan, a CPA, and Benjamin, who is a Florida Assistant State Attorney.